AlexandreRouma/SDRPlusPlus/readme.md

 If `libvolk2-dev` is not available, use `libvolk1-dev`.

+### Arch-based
+Install the latest release from [the AUR](https://aur.archlinux.org/packages/sdrpp-git/)

+### Other
+There are currently no existing packages for other distributions, for these systems you'll have to [build from source](https://github.com/AlexandreRouma/SDRPlusPlus#building-on-linux--bsd).

 ## MacOS
 TODO

 ## BSD
-TODO
+There are currently no BSD packages, refer to [Building on Linux / BSD](https://github.com/AlexandreRouma/SDRPlusPlus#building-on-linux--bsd) for instructions on building from source.

 # Building on Windows
 ## Install dependencies
 * cmake
 * vcpkg
-* PothosSDR (This will install libraires for most SDRs)
+* PothosSDR (This will install libraries for most SDRs)
 * rtaudio

-After this, install the following depencies using vcpkg:
+After this, install the following dependencies using vcpkg:
 * fftw3
 * glfw
 * glew